ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 - After that you can get an option to search and replace any string in the DB to go through with the migration.
 This is also powered by WPCLI and uses `--allow-root` parameter for now
 - Once all of this is done your site sits in the `/var/www/domain.com/` folder.
 In case you want to use WPCLI to do something else, you can cd to `/var/www/domain.com/htdocs/` path.
 - If you edit your systems host files `nano /etc/hosts` and append `XX.XX.XX.XX domain.com www.domain.com` at the end, then you can browse your migrated site to check if everything is running fine.
 (XX.XX.XX.XX is the IP of your server.
 I found out that if I flush the DNS cache in my mac then I can avoid the delay for the hosts file edits to take effect.
 You can flush your DNS cache by running this command on your mac `sudo killall -HUP mDNSResponder`)
+- `cemcli` removes the backups both extracted and tar files as soon as it can to save as much space as possible.

 ---